Epiphany-Notes/epiphany-obsidian-plugin/README.md

 - If there is a conflict with an existing vault name, you will be prompted to either sync with the existing vault or create a new one.

 #### Periodic Fetching
-The plugin will periodically check for new voice notes on the Epiphany service and update your Obsidian vault.
+The plugin will periodically check for new voice notes on the Epiphany service and update your vault.
 You can also manually trigger a sync via the command palette.

 ### Vault Conflict Resolution